- What is the best way to plan for retirement?

 While this is usually the more rewarding option, some shy away from it because of the high risk involved.
 Investments are good retirement planning options if you have larger, long-term financial goals that will go up to or beyond 5 years.
 Secondly, it is not as easy to access cash from your investments as fast as you would your savings.

 Some investment options you can consider to meet your retirement goals include:

-- Stocks and Bonds.
-A combination of one’s cash, stocks and bonds investment is known as asset allocation.
+- Stocks and Bonds: A combination of one’s cash, stocks and bonds investment are known as asset allocation.
 Owning a certain company’s stock is having a stake or being part of its ownership.
 Bonds, on the other hand, are similar to loaning a company or the government for a period of time during which you benefit from interest earned.

 Should I hold off retirement savings contributions to settle a debt?

 While settling off your liabilities should be part of your retirement planning basics, especially when the interest seems to be higher than the interest you would earn from your savings, some situations demand that you prioritize savings.
 This does not mean you hold off paying your debts completely, no. Secondly, if you can pay off your loan debt while at the same time contributing to your savings account, this is highly encouraged.

 Here are situations in which you could prioritize debts over retirement or emergency savings.